jazzband/wagtailmenus/README.rst

         def has_submenu_items(self, current_page, check_for_children,
                               allow_repeating_parents, original_menu_tag):
             """
-            Because `modify_submenu_items` is being used to add additional menu items, we need to indicate in menu templates that `ContactPage` objects do have submenu items in main menus, even if they don't have children pages.
+            Because 'modify_submenu_items' is being used to add additional menu items, we need to indicate in menu templates that 'ContactPage' objects do have submenu items in main menus, even if they don't have children pages.
             """